Cover Crop Mixtures: Calculating Seeding Rates

-As a grass, annual ryegrass will be seeded at quarter of it's monoculture seeding rate.
+As a grass, annual ryegrass will be seeded at 1/4 of its monoculture seeding rate.

-I chose a quarter instead of a half, because this crop will dominate in the spring and because we want crimson clover to be represented as well in the spring, I went the lower rate of annual ryegrass.
+And because we also want crimson clover well-represented in the spring, I went with a lower rate of annual ryegrass.

-And because it's the only cover crop really growing in the fall, I went the larger seeding rate, the three compared to a two pound per acre seeding.
+Because it will be the only cover crop really growing in the fall, I went with the larger seeding rate of three compared to two pounds per acre.

-And this sums up for a total of 20 pounds of seed per acre.
+This sums up to a total of 20 pounds of seed per acre.

-Seeding rates of similar species should also be reduced even further when planted in a mix.
+Seeding rates of similar species should be reduced even further when planted in a mix.

-For example, here's an example of a mixture that includes five species, three of which have overlapping functions.
+For example, here's a sample mixture that includes five species, three of which have overlapping functions.

 As always, start with the monoculture rate for each species.

-The Winter-Hardy grass species rates are cut in half.
+The winter-hardy grass species rates are then cut in half.

-And here I chose to seed oats at the higher end of it's range because it will be the only cover crop represented in the fall.
+Here I choose to seed oats at the higher end of its range because it will be the only cover crop really represented in the fall.

-In consideration of the overlapping functions for several species in the mix, the mixture of seeding rates for each of these species is divided by the number of species in that group, in this case three.
+In consideration of the overlapping functions for several species in the mix, the mixture seeding rates for each species is divided by the number of species in that group.

-The final seeding rates for each species are the carried over and sum up for a total of 95 pounds of seed per acre.
+The final seeding rate for each species is then carried over and sum up for a total of 95 pounds of cover crop seed per acre.

 It is important to note that cover crop mixtures express themselves very differently based on season and location.

-This chart represents data that were collected from four farm sites across Pennsylvania that use the exact same cover crop mix planted at the same time at each location.
+This chart represents data that were collected in a single year from four farm sites across Pennsylvania that use the same exact cover crop mix planted at the same time at each location.

-Well rye dominated in Centre and Berks Counties, canola was very dominate in Lancaster County and Mountour County, which also had the best representations of peas in a mix.
+While rye dominated in Centre and Berks County, canola was very dominant in Lancaster and Montour Counties, which also had the best representation of peas in the mix.

-Determining appropriate seeding rates for each species in a mixture can be difficult.
+Determining appropriate seeding rates and combinations of species in a mixture can be difficult.

-Consider this as a process and keep trying new things to find out what works for your farm.
+Consider this as a process and keep trying new things to find what works best for your farm.